Indonesia rescuers use hands in search for scores missing in mudslide

 Hampering the rescue effort was a lack of a telephone signal and earth-moving equipment in the isolated, rural area.

-"There was a roaring sound like thunder," Imam, who lives in a neighboring village, told television.
+"There was a roaring sound like thunder," Imam, who lives in a neighbouring village, told television.
 "Then I saw trees were flying and then the landslides.
 People here also panicked and fled."

 Sutopo Purwo Nugroho, spokesman for the National Disaster Mitigation Agency, said 17 people had been killed, 15 rescued, 91 were missing and 423 people from the surrounding areas had been taken to temporary shelters.